Gary Sailes Graduate Diversity Scholarship

 Gary “Doc” Sailes is an award winning professor at Indiana University.
 He is widely recognized for his research and advocacy on collegiate sport access and Critical Race Theory.
 A champion of student-athlete development, Dr. Sailes has led Congressional hearings, and presented to the International Olympic Congress on abuses in college athletics and the value of diversity across sport.
 A recipient of the 2011 NASSS Distinguished Service Award, “Doc” continues his support of the NASSS community by bestowing resources that annually fund the Graduate Diversity Scholarship.

-In recognition of the recommendation made by the Racial Diversity Committee in the fall of 2003, the NASSS Conference Program Committee has implemented a scholarship for a graduate student who is a member of a racial or ethnic “minority” group.
-The purpose of the scholarship is to create a mechanism to identify racial and/or ethnic “minority” graduate students who are doing research in the area of sport sociology, and to provide a means of supporting their work and association with NASSS.
-The award is for $500 to be applied toward expenses associated with attendance at the NASSS annual conference.
+In acknowledgment of the recommendation made by the Racial Diversity Committee in the fall of 2003, the NASSS Conference Program Committee has implemented a scholarship for a graduate student who is a member of a racial or ethnic “minority” group.
+The purpose of the scholarship is to create a mechanism to identify racial and/or ethnic “minority” graduate students who are researching in the area of sport sociology and provide a means of supporting their work and association with NASSS.
+The award of $500 is applied toward expenses associated with attendance at the annual conference